extrange/realtime-todo-list/readme.md

 i was thinking of more like comments. i made this change and i want to highlight it to you. so i leave a message on the board which u could see when you logon. there is a tick button which u can tick to acknowledge read then its goneee.

 alternatively, its like i submit a message which then gets push to telegram which i might as well send myself haha

+## Non-urgent

+- [ ] Get pushed commits as an array (using [`toJSON](https://docs.github.com/en/actions/learn-github-actions/expressions#tojson)), and thus show all commits that were pushed, not just the most recent

 ## Todo After Implementation